Disability Discrimination Basics

-Disability discrimination can take place in many different settings, but typically occurs most often in the following situations:
+Disability discrimination can take place in many different settings.
+It occurs most often in the following:

-Employment - Including failure-to-hire claims, in which a disabled job applicant is otherwise qualified for the position but is not hired due to his or her disability; and cases involving an employer's failure to make "reasonable accommodations" for an employee's disability.
+- Employment: This includes failure-to-hire claims.
+It arises when a job applicant is otherwise qualified but isn't hired due to disability.
+Employment discrimination also includes an employer's failure to make reasonable accommodations for a disability.

-Education - Including claims that a disabled student was denied equal access to educational programs or opportunities; and claims that an educational institution failed to provide an appropriate individualized education to a disabled student.
+- Education: This includes claims that a student with a disability was denied equal access to educational programs.
+This also includes claims that a school didn't provide an individualized education to a disabled student.

-Housing - Including claims for refusal to negotiate with a disabled person who is seeking housing; claims involving imposition of different lease/contract terms based on a person's disability; and refusal to extend a housing loan to a disabled applicant, based on his or her disability.
+- Housing: This includes claims for refusal to negotiate with a disabled person seeking housing.
+This also includes claims involving different lease or contract terms based on a tenant's disability.
+You can claim housing discrimination based on a lender refusing to extend a housing loan due to disability.

-Access to Buildings and Businesses - Including claims that a business failed to properly accommodate/serve a customer based on his or her disability, and cases in which a disabled customer was unable to gain appropriate access to goods or services.
+- Access to Buildings and Businesses: This includes claims that a business didn't serve a customer based on disability.
+It also includes cases where a disabled customer can't access goods or services.

-Transportation - Including claims that a transportation agency or company failed to properly accommodate a disabled passenger, or that a disabled passenger was unable to gain appropriate access to transportation services.
+- Transportation: This includes claims that a transportation company failed to accommodate a disabled passenger.
+This also includes claims that a disabled passenger can't access transportation services.